zhangchi9/cross-border-tax-ai/backlog.md

-Working in process: ask one quesiton at a time.
-Add a quick response button.

 * Feature add: Allow user to edit it pass response
 * If the AI getting all past context?
 I think yes
 * Feature add: If getting conflict anser from the user.
 Ask the user to clarify.